thisisevilevil/evilevil365/_posts/2024-05-26-TheEvolution-ARM-Devices.md

 I hope this post has been useful to you.
 ARM-based windows devices is now coming to market more broadly and swiftly than we have ever seen before, where the ones based on Snapdragon X Elite CPUs will seemingly be branded "Copilot+ PCs".
 Just look at [this blog post by Microsoft](https://blogs.microsoft.com/blog/2024/05/20/introducing-copilot-pcs/)

-Personally, I think ARM-based windows devices is now here to stay, but the driver aspect is going to be problematic during the first 1-2 years for a lot of companies
+Personally, I think ARM-based windows devices is now here to stay, but the driver aspect is going to be problematic during the first 1-2 years for a lot of companies.

 What you can already start doing today to plan for ARM-based devices, as an IT Admin: